 • Provide useful resources that customers can use immediately.

 • Prepare standard answers for common customer questions.
-(That doesn’t mean they should be copy and pasted, but they will provide a framework for your team to respond.)
+(That doesn’t mean they should be copy and pasted, but they will provide a framework for your customer service team to respond.)

 • Monitor the situation and breaking news closely to stay aware of the latest developments and how it could impact your brand and customers.